What is Asbestos?

 Until the 1980s, asbestos was commonly used in products such as insulation, roofing, siding shingles, floor tiles, acoustic ceiling tiles, wallboard, textured paints, heat-resistant fabrics and automotive parts.
 Although most asbestos-containing products can still legally be manufactured, imported, processed and distributed in the U.S., this has declined significantly.

 Older homes, schools and commercial buildings are the most common places to find asbestos-containing products.
 If these products are in good condition and not disturbed, they are not immediately dangerous.
-However, when a building containing asbestos is renovated or torn down, or if the asbestos is damaged or disturbed, minute asbestos fibers may be released into the air.
+However, when a building containing asbestos is renovated or torn down, or if the asbestos is damaged or disturbed, tiny asbestos fibers may be released into the air.
 These fibers may remain airborne for long periods of time before settling in dust.

 People working with or around asbestos (miners, asbestos abatement workers, custodial and maintenance workers and insulation workers) face greater risk of exposure than the general public.
 If proper safety precautions—masks and coverings—are not used, workers are at risk.
 If the workers bring home work clothes and equipment, they may carry asbestos fibers home to their families, placing them at risk.